-¨A journey is like a marriage.
-The sure way to be wrong is to think you control it¨
+“A journey is like a marriage.
+The sure way to be wrong is to think you control it¨.”

 My Favorite Travel Stories

-Some of the standard stories that I have repeated so often that some friends know them by heart include the following:
+Some of the standard travel stories that I have repeated so often that some friends know them by heart include the following:

 - I can communicate in and understand two languages in the same conversation.
-At various times in my life, I was able to hold reasonably intelligent discussions in French, Spanish, Italian, and Russian.
+At various times in my life, I could hold reasonably intelligent discussions in French, Spanish, Italian, and Russian.
 I have not had many chances to speak Russian for years.
-Thus, if I need to speak Russian, all the words come out at least for a couple of hours in French or Spanish, (Both of which I use frequently).
+Thus, if I need to speak Russian, all the words come out at least for a couple of hours in French or Spanish (Both of which I use frequently).
 I have had opportunities to talk to Russian language speakers who also speak Italian, French, and Spanish.
-We have played a little game where they talked to me in Russian, and I responded in their respective other languages.
-To our mutual surprise, we were able to hold long and reasonably fluent conversations.
+We played a little game where they talked to me in Russian, and I responded in their respective other languages.
+To our mutual surprise, we could hold long and reasonably fluent conversations.

 - I have eaten and enjoyed a lot of unusual dishes, including: